AiyappaMM/AiyappaMM/README.md

 - 👋 Hi, I’m @AiyappaMM
-- 👀 I’m a Technical Recruiter working with Google India.
+- 👀 I’m a Technical Recruiter working for Google India.
-- 🌱 I’m currently trying to learn how the great IT minds work
+- 🌱 I’m hear to learn how the great IT minds work
-- 💞️ I’m l looking at enhancing my IT knowledge
+- 💞️ I’m looking at growing my network and knowledge
 - 📫 Reach me on 7207902184